shivanshdave/2020-432/README.md

     - [The Spring 2019 version](https://thomaselove.github.io/2019-432-book/) is still available, but I provide no guarantees.
 - [Data and Code](https://github.com/THOMASELOVE/432-data) for the course.
 - Instructions regarding [Software and R Packages](https://github.com/THOMASELOVE/2020-432/blob/master/software.md).
+- The [R-Basics](https://github.com/THOMASELOVE/2020-432/tree/master/r-basics) page contains several examples in Cleaning Data and Coding Analyses in R designed to help you with this course's assignments, particularly the first project.
+The main PDF here is about 60 pages long, so there's a lot of material to review.
 - The [References page](https://github.com/THOMASELOVE/2020-432/tree/master/references) links to supplemental readings and related materials, including several online texts.
 - The website for my [Fall 2019 431 course](https://github.com/THOMASELOVE/2019-431) will stay up through April.